-6 credit hours Strategies and techniques of guiding the learning of middle level students.
+6 credit hours Field-based course includes strategies and techniques of guiding the learning of middle level students.
 The development and use of materials in the middle school classroom with emphasis on explanation and experimentation.
 Majority of the course is field work with accompanying seminars.